Leeds Castle, C18

 In the C14, Linton Park contained a house known as Capell’s Court, named after the de Capell family.
 It had a number of further owners until it was bought early in the C18 by Robert Mann, who in 1730 built the current house in its place.
 The location’s appeal was obvious, being blessed with a superlative view south over the Beult valley; Horace Walpole described it in 1757 as the citadel of Kent with the whole county as its garden.
 After having been owned by four different Manns, it was inherited in 1814 by James Cornwallis, the Bishop of Lichfield, whose family retained it for over a century.
 Later occupants included the Freemasons and a school, before the global agricultural concern Camellia obtained outright ownership in 2005.
 Though the house and its gardens are not open to the public, the 330-acre estate is crossed by both the Greensand Way and a public footpath.

-You won’t find a more ancient, more characterful and more luxurious property in Kent than Luddesdown Court.
-Nor will you find one much more expensive.
+You won’t find many more ancient, more characterful, or indeed more luxurious properties in Kent than Luddesdown Court.
 Its site south of Gravesend, now embracing 23 acres, was yet another belonging to the avaricious bishop Odo of Bayeux.
 The current house was built there 800 years ago, or more.
 The main building is simple in structure, yet grand in a typically medieval way, with a great hall on the first floor, plus a minstrel gallery.
 The Welsh rebel Owain Glyndwr may have owned it in the C14.
 It was bought in 1979 by Petter Sundt, a Norwegian shipping magnate, who thoroughly restored and refurbished it without destroying its distinctive character.
 He also demolished some of the outbuildings and replaced them with an indoor swimming pool and sauna, a garage block complete with bell-tower, a sunken lake, and a croquet lawn.
-The property was last on the market at £3.5 million.
+The property was last on the market in 2018, a snip at £3.5 million.

 There are two salient facts to know about ‘Lullingstone Castle’.
 It was never a castle, but a lodge serving a huge deer park; and it has been sold only twice in 750 years.
 The original manor house on the site, which was mentioned in the Domesday Book, was bought in 1279 by the eight-times Lord Mayor of London, Gregory de Rokesley.
 After several generations, it was sold to the Peche family, who in 1497 built the current house.
 It passed by marriage in 1543 to Sir Percyval Hart, a senior official to four monarchs.
-Since that time it has been retained by 20 generations of Harts, albeit that an Anne Hart once married a Sir Thomas Dyke, so that the current owner is Guy Hart Dyke.
-The estate itself was sold off in 1934, and acquired by Kent County Council four years later.
-Both Lullingstone Country Park and the ‘Castle’ can now be visited in the summer months.
+Since that time it has been retained by 20 generations of Harts, albeit that an Anne Hart married a Sir Thomas Dyke, so that the current owner is botanist Tom Hart Dyke.
+The estate was sold off in 1934, acquired by Kent County Council in 1938, and turned into a public amenity.
+The Castle itself and its World Garden can be visited in the summer months.

 Matfield’s village green is the largest in the county.
 Facing it, as though admiring the view, is the compact and elegant Matfield House, built in Queen Anne style in 1728.
 Although Thomas Marchant, a yeoman farmer, is usually credited with building it, his wife Mary’s inheritance actually paid for it.
 Apart from the main house, the property enjoys a couple of subsidiary buildings: a coach-house, and a stable block topped by a grand clock-tower.
 The Marchant clan continued to own the house until well into the C20.
 Its most famous son was Frank Marchant, who captained Kent County Cricket Club in the 1890s.
 This is one Kent home that was not ruined by Army occupation in wartime, but it nearly had the RAF dropping in: a Hurricane crashed beside an adjacent cottage in 1940.
 The house has subsequently had a couple of changes of ownership, and is currently being renovated by the Garthwaites, who conduct arranged tours.

 For three centuries now, anyone looking for Mereworth Castle has been prone to confusion: it looks far more like a temple than a fortification.
 The reason for the confusion goes back to the fact that the name derives from the original building on the site, a crenellated house dating from 1332 that was bought in the C16 by Francis Fane, MP for Maidstone.
 His descendant John Fane demolished and replaced it in the 1720s with a copy of the Villa La Rotunda at Vicenza designed by Andrea Palladio, whose highly influential neoclassical style suggested the name and design of the London Palladium.
 Even with its Grade 1 listed lodges, Mereworth Castle looks quite compact within its well-manicured parkland.
-Rather incongruously, it became a prisoner of war camp in WW2.
-Adding to its exoticism, it is now owned by Mohammed Mahdi al-Tajir, a former Bahraini Ambassador, who on rare occasions permits guided tours.
+Rather incongruously, it became a prisoner-of-war camp in WW2.
+Adding to its exoticism, it is now owned by Mohammed Mahdi al-Tajir, a former Bahraini Ambassador, who no longer permits public access.